mRoca/ckeditor5-twig/README.md

 ### Symfony integration

-A PHP `TwigVariablesExtractor` class allows to
+A PHP `TwigVariablesExtractor` class allows to convert an array of items (objects, entities, arrays, types, ...) into a `variables` array that can be used as plugin config.

-This class is currently located into `demo/symfonyapp/src/Extractor`, and will later be in a dedicated repository.
+This class is currently located into `demo/symfonyapp/src/Extractor`, and will later be moved into a dedicated repository and composer package.

 ```php
 <?php